About This Program

 A Degree That Works

-A UC biology degree prepares students for career paths in medicine, teaching, research, environmental management, and commercial industries.
+A Utica University biology degree prepares students for career paths in medicine, teaching, research, environmental management, and commercial industries.
 Many graduates go on to earn advanced degrees and have taken leadership positions at:

 - Kaiser Permanente